ai-1st/deno-fresh-starter/docs/ai-agents.md

   * Add a tool to fetch content from a given URLs import { FirecrawlClient } from '@agentic/firecrawl'
   * Store tool invocations in the task data structure
   * Show the results of the Coach rewrite tool invocation as a link to the new version created
-  * Instead of LLMStream, write directly into task and use versionstamp to track changes - if the versionstamp changes, the UI should update
+  * Deno KV has a 64kb limit on item size, so we are forced to use TASK_STREAM to write down the response in chunks (and yet may need to split tool calls and/or tool results into several parts)
   * Agents calling other Agents by name (latest version picked up automatically)

 * Phase 6: Multi-User Support
   * Google Authentication
-  * Save agents and tasks with a partition key including user's email
+  * Save agents with a partition key including user's email
   * Maintain a list of active versions for each user (instead of show/hide)
+  * Save tasks with a user email partition key
   * Settings page to enter API keys
   * Share API keys with other users having a particular email domain
-  * Share agents to another user
-  * Auto-share pre-defined set of agents when a new user is created
+  * Auto-share pre-defined set of agents when a user logs in